agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- option.
     declarePostulate : Arg Name → Type → TC ⊤

+    -- Declare a new datatype.
+The second argument indicates how many preceding -- types of the third argument are parameters.
+The datatype must be defined -- later using 'defineData'.
+    declareData      : Name → Nat → Type → TC ⊤

+    -- Define a declared datatype with constructor definitions.
+The datatype -- may have been declared using 'declareData' or with the keyword -- 'data ... where ... '.
+The second argument is a list of pairs, each -- containing a name of a constructor and its type. defineData       : Name → List (Σ Name (λ _ → Type)) → TC ⊤

     -- Define a declared function.
 The function may have been declared using -- 'declareDef' or with an explicit type signature in the program. defineFun : Name → List Clause → TC ⊤